microsoft/BotFramework-WebChat/HOOKS.md

 useSendBoxValue(): [string, (value: string) => void]
 ```

-This function will return the value of the send box, and the setter function to change the value.
+This function will return the current value of the send box and the setter function to change the value.

 ## `useSendEvent`